3 questions to learn if your baby's gut is healthy.

 Pandemic or not, new parents worry.
 They ask a lot of questions.
 They want to ensure their baby is healthy, eating enough, developing, and happy.
 So, if you are seeking information about your little one 24/7, you are right on track.

-One of the central causes for parental concern during the first few months is tummy trouble.
+One of the central causes of parental concern during the first few months is tummy trouble.
 Gas, colic, fussiness, and diaper rash plague many new families, often leading to sleepless nights and frustration.
 If you are in the thick of it right now – there is a surprising way to learn what is causing your baby’s discomfort.

 We now know that many common newborn issues are linked to bad bacteria in baby’s gut.
 When there is too much bad bacteria and not enough of the good guys, baby’s stool pH will be elevated.
 Yep, that dirty diaper may contain some very valuable information.
 Your little one’s stool pH (aka acidity of her poop) provides a window into her gut health that can help you get to the bottom of gas, colic, fussiness, and diaper rash.

 A simple test exists to measure baby’s stool pH and can help determine if your newborn has too much bad bacteria in her gut.
 A leading organization (LabCorp) now has a recommended range for infant stool pH to reflect what is optimal for baby’s gut health.
-However, you may be surprised to learn that 97% of babies are missing the key good bacteria, B. infantis, that helps baby achieve a healthy stool pH – so even without a test, if your baby is fussy, gassy or experiencing diaper rash, these are good indicators that the good bacteria is missing and stool pH may be elevated.
+However, you may be surprised to learn that 97% of babies are missing the key good bacteria, B. infantis, that helps baby achieve a healthy stool pH – so even without a test, if your baby is fussy, gassy, or experiencing diaper rash, these are good indicators that the good bacteria is missing and stool pH may be elevated.

 So, what do you do if your baby has an elevated stool pH?